vgurianov/uml-sp/docs/case_studies/newton/newton.md

 Figure 6.
 Concrete classes diagram<br/>

 We consider model of two particles.
 The resolution of the model is λ= 10, μ = 1, τ = 10.
-Two particles with masses m1 = 2 g (1 Skip) and m2 = 1 g (no Skip - empty list) interact so that the repulsive force is independent of distance and is F = (μλ)/τ² × F = 102 / (1 × 10) = 10 dynes (2 acts of interaction, the minimum packet that does not violate the integrity of the quantum of existence of the system).
+Two particles with masses m1 = 2 g (1 Skip) and m2 = 1 g (no Skip - empty list) interact so that the repulsive force is independent of distance and is F = τ²/(μλ) × F' = 10²/(1×10) × 1 = 10 dynes (use packet include 2 acts of interaction, the minimum packet that does not violate the integrity of the quantum of existence of the system).
 These values are chosen because they define the minimal interaction model.

 <p><img src="fig7.png" alt="" /></p>
 Figure 7.
 The graph of the motion of a pair of particles and the change in the potential, kinetic, and total energy of the system<br/>